Police shut Istanbul park to pre-empt protests one year after unrest

 Newspapers said 25,000 officers had been deployed on Saturday.
 Police thronged the residential district of Cihangir, relaxing in parking lots and at cafes as a light rain fell.

-The metro station at Taksim was also closed to travelers, as were boulevards that lead to the square.
+The metro station at Taksim was also closed to travellers, as were boulevards that lead to the square.

-Ferryboat services between Istanbul’s shores on either side of the Bosphorus Strait were also canceled on orders of the governor’s office, the city ferry line said on its website.
+Ferryboat services between Istanbul’s shores on either side of the Bosphorus Strait were also cancelled on orders of the governor’s office, the city ferry line said on its website.
+(Editing by Mark Heinrich)